nicklafferty/craftycody/content/life/south-padre-island-tx.md

 We didn't spend a lot of time here, but you can go out on this big ol' pier and do some fishing.
 It's also a great place to watch the sunset.

-There are some boats you can charter and, in particular, there is a pirate ship you can go out on.
+There's a restaurant and some boats you can charter and, in particular, there is a pirate ship you can go out on.
 I think it's kind of like a show with actors and music that you're a part of.

 ### Port Isabel Lighthouse